long-covid-hg/META_ANALYSIS/README.md

 Check the summary statistics formats (columns) and create a tab-separated list of summary statistic files and their formats to include in the meta-analyses (step1_format.txt)
 In case some sum stat files have formats deviating from SAIGE / REGENIE formats, you can add their transformation in the scripts/format.wdl

 Copy to the bucket, under a directory for this meta-analysis date [the date is hard-coded in the .json files so far].
-First set the analysis date variable in YYYYMMDD format (e.g. AnalysisDate=20220430].
+First set the analysis date variable in YYYYMMDD format (e.g. AnalysisDate=20220430] and the current DataFreeze in DFn format (e.g. DF3).
 ```
 AnalysisDate=[YYYYMMDD]
-DataFreeze=[DF3]
+DataFreeze=[DFn]
 mkdir data/$DataFreeze
 gsutil cp data/$DataFreeze/step1_format.txt gs://long-covid-hg-cromwell/$AnalysisDate/conf/
 ```